ben-ronda/placement_test/README.md

   3. Prints"ping-pong" if number is divisble by both 3 and 5

 ***
-## Instalation:
+## Installation:
-To install Ping Pong clone the following repository:
+To install Ping Pong, run the the following line of code to clone the repository:
 'git clone https://github.com/ben-ronda/placement_test'

 ***